cheminfo/eln-docs/docs/50_machine_learning/20_analysis/README.md

 The reports are based on the
 [Twig template engine](https://twig.symfony.com/doc/2.x/)

-The report is principally written in HTML with at the top some CSS information.
-In is also possible to include an inline image (like the SVG of the company logo).
+The report is primarily written in HTML with some CSS at the top.
+It is also possible to include an inline image (such as the SVG of the company logo).

-In order to limit the CSS to the report it is important to wrap the report in a div and to name it.
-Like for example `<div id="report">`.
-All the CSS selector with therefore start with `#report` to limit the CSS to this specific div.
+To limit the CSS to the report, it is important to wrap the report in a div and name it, for example `<div id="report">`.
+All CSS selectors will therefore start with `#report` to limit the CSS to this specific div.

 Example: